 Where can I go to receive food assistance?

-What are food pantries and community meal programs and what is the difference?
+What are food pantries and community meal programs, and what’s the difference?

 What is the Supplemental Nutrition Assistance Program (SNAP)?

 How do I find out if I’m eligible to receive Supplemental Nutrition Assistance Program (SNAP) benefits?